microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 ---
-title: "Microsoft Teams API licensing and payment requirements"
+title: "Payment models and licensing requirements for Microsoft Teams APIs"
-description: "Learn about the licensing and payment models that apply to the Microsoft Teams API in Microsoft Graph: model=A, model=B, and evaluation mode."
+description: "Learn about the payment models and license requirements that apply to some Microsoft Teams APIs in Microsoft Graph: model=A, model=B, and evaluation mode."
 author: "nkramer"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"
 ---

-# Licensing and payment requirements for Microsoft Teams APIs
+# Payment models and licensing requirements for Microsoft Teams APIs

-This article describes the licensing and payment requirements for the Microsoft Teams APIs in Microsoft Graph.
+This article describes the payment models and licensing requirements for Microsoft Teams APIs in Microsoft Graph.

 Some APIs provide the option to choose a licensing and payment model via the `model` query parameter; others only support one model or do not support a licensing and payment model.